Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | October 2, 2021

 - When Oklahoma State puts up more than 15.8 points, it is 2-1 against the spread and 4-0 overall.

-- In games that Oklahoma State amasses over 290.3 yards, the team is 2-1 against the spread and 4-0 overall.
+- In games that Oklahoma State piles up over 290.3 yards, the team is 2-1 against the spread and 4-0 overall.

-- The Cowboys have five giveaways this season, while the Bears have six takeaways .
+- The Cowboys have turned the ball over five times this season, one fewer than the Bears have forced (6).

 - Find the latest spread and moneyline odds for Oklahoma State at SISportsbook.